gympass/yoga/CONTRIBUTING.md

 ### Theme

-Currently we have 3 predefined themes `Corporate`, `EndUser` and `Gyms`, all off them follows the `BaseTheme` object.
+Currently we have 3 predefined themes `Corporate`, `EndUser` and `Gyms`, all of them follows the `BaseTheme` object.

 All components must follow the `theme` property to style it.
 Every component has his own file, you can find it at `/packages/yoga/src/Theme/themes/components`.